casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 # Circuit Padding Developer Documentation

-This document is written for researchers who wish to prototype and evaluate circuit-level padding defenses in Tor.
+This document is written for researchers who wish to prototype and evaluate circuit-level padding defenses in Nuon.

 Written by Mike Perry and George Kadianakis.